amzn/smoke-aws-generate/README.md

 ## Step 2: Generate the Client package

-Clone this repository and from its base directory, run the following command, replacing values as appropriate.
+Clone this repository (smoke-aws-generate) and from its base directory, run the following command, replacing values as appropriate.

 This command will generate the package manifest and other scaffolding required to build the client package.